 For example, the time limit doesn’t apply to minors until they turn eighteen.
 Before then, a litigation friend can claim on their behalf.
 Otherwise, they’ll have three years to start proceedings from their eighteenth birthday.

-Likewise, the time limit doesn’t apply to those who lack the needed mental capacity to make their own claim.
+Likewise, the time limit doesn’t apply to those who lack the mental capacity to make their claims.
 In these cases, a litigation friend can start proceedings on their behalf at any time.
-If they recover the appropriate mental capacity, and no claim has been made, then the time limit will begin on the date of their recovery.
+If they recover the appropriate mental capacity and no claim has been made, the time limit will begin on the date of their recovery.

 Average Payout For A Slip, Trip, Or Fall Injury In The UK

-General damages is a head of claim that would compensate you for the suffering and pain caused by an injury sustained in a tripping or slipping accident.
-The various factors of your case could affect how much you receive under this head of claim, such as the type of injury, its initial severity, and the treatment it requires.
+General damages compensate you for the suffering and pain caused by a slip, trip, or fall injury.
+Various factors could affect how much you receive under this head of claim, such as the type of injury, its initial severity, and the treatment it requires.

-Those who are calculating such damages may refer to a publication known as the Judicial College Guidelines (JCG).
-This document provides guideline compensation brackets for a range of injuries at various severities.
+Those who calculate such damages may refer to a publication known as the Judicial College Guidelines (JCG).
+This document provides guideline compensation brackets for a range of injuries and severities.

-Below, we have included a table with figures from the 16th edition of the JCG, released in 2022.
-Please note, however, that these are only guidance, and the first figure is not from the JCG.
+Below, we have included a table with figures from the JCG.
+Please note that they are only guidance and that the top figure is not from the JCG.

 Guideline Compensation Amounts